Java & Azure Certified Developer | CNCF Kubestronaut | Cloud-Native Enthusiast

 Most Recent Posts#

-Steps to Fix the Warning Open the Proxmox APT sources file: nano /etc/apt/sources.list.d/pve-enterprise.list Disable the enterprise repository: Just add a # at the start of the line so it looks like this:
+Steps to Fix the Warning Step 1: Open the Proxmox APT sources file nano /etc/apt/sources.list.d/pve-enterprise.list Step 2: Disable the enterprise repository Add a # at the start of the line so it looks like this:

 ...